-Rhino ‘remembers’ if a surface is trimmed.
+Rhino’ remembers’ if a surface is trimmed.
 To test if a surface is trimmed, the ‘PointsOn’ command can be used.
 As shown in the image below, the original surface of the right has been trimmed whereas the surface on the left has been built using ‘sweep 2 rails’.
 (Note, it is also possible to ‘network surface’).
-While these surface essentially look the same they may behave very differently when imported into Revit.
+While these surface mostly looks the same, they may behave very differently when imported into Revit.

-Originally, when I first discovered this issue back in 2013, I was using CASE’s OpenNURBS plug-in which was developed by Nate Miller.
-The plug-in was subscription based and allowed users to import Rhino geometry directly into Revit.
-It was basically the precursor to Rhynamo.
-However, it was discontinued in mid-2015 when CASE was acquired by WeWork.
+Initially, when I first discovered this issue back in 2013, I was using CASE’s OpenNURBS plug-in, which was developed by Nate Miller.
+The plug-in was subscription-based and allowed users to import Rhino geometry directly into Revit.
+It was the precursor to Rhynamo.
+However, it was discontinued in mid-2015 when WeWork acquired CASE.
 So is this rule still relevant?
-The short answers is sort-of.
-If you plan on using the trimmed surface as a host for a wall-by-face then you shouldn’t have any problems.
-If however, you plan on importing the trimmed surface into Dynamo via Rhynamo, they you will encounter the same issue as shown below.
+The short answer is sort-of.
+If you plan on using the trimmed surface as a host for a wall-by-face, then you shouldn’t have any problems.
+If however, you plan on importing the trimmed surface into Dynamo via Rhynamo, then you will encounter the same issue as shown below.

 Rule 6: Avoid singularities